 Issued: Fri, 31 May 2019 14:47:00 BST

 Hina Khan has been a STEM Ambassador for 15 years and has enjoyed working in all areas of science, engineering and technology.
 She started her career with a degree in Physics and Astronomy, that then progressed to completing a PhD in Space Science.
-Whilst working as a research scientist at a world class university she got the opportunity to take up a 3 year research fellowship at NASA Goddard Space Flight Centre working on ground breaking research to study space science using innovative technology and space missions.
+Whilst working as a research scientist at a world class university, she got the opportunity to take up a 3 year research fellowship at NASA Goddard Space Flight Centre.
+Here she worked on ground breaking research to study space science using innovative technology and space missions.
 Her time in the USA was career defining as she was exposed to amazing research activity at world class institutions and got to work with leading scientists at the cutting edge of research.
 Hina continued this pathway to the European Space Agency and then finally back to the UK to work on satellite operations.
 Today she works in a leading data analytics organisation that have harnessed the power of small satellite technology to deliver data, applications and services to the global market, improving lives and the society we live in.

 Why did you decide to become a STEM Ambassador?